 Recently bought a new DSLR camera and wondering if you should buy an external flash or not, as you already have a built-in flash with the camera.

-Also sometimes the subject might move to cause ghost-like image instead.
+Also sometimes the subject might move to cause ghost-like images instead.
 There is where external flash plays its part.
 An external flash will properly illuminate your subject you can also soften your light with many angles without flattening your subject.

-Using flash indoor is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from sun direction than you need a fill flash just to add an extra burst of light.
+Using flash indoors is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from sun direction than you need a fill flash just to add an extra burst of light.